JanssenProject/jans/docs/admin/reference/kubernetes/README.md

 # Overview

-This Reference Guide helps you learn about the components and architecture of Janssen.
+This Reference guide helps you learn about the components and architecture of Janssen.

 ## Janssen components